You can't exercise

 Worried about booking a baby-moon?
 Fear not.
 Revel in the freedom of holidaying without youngsters while you can.
 Check the FAQs on your airline’s website - after week 28, you will need a letter from your midwife to confirm your pregnancy is low risk and you’re in good health.
 Make sure that your travel insurance covers you in pregnancy and take your medical notes away with you.

-A little nookie will do you no harm, as long as you’re enjoying a healthy pregnancy.
-For some lucky ladies, sex can actually be better than ever because of the increased blood flow in the pelvic area.
+Sex will do you no harm, as long as you’re enjoying a healthy pregnancy.
+For some lucky women, sex can actually be better than ever because of the increased blood flow in the pelvic area.
 Others might find the opposite (hormones can lower your libido).
 An orgasm, or sex itself, can sometimes trigger harmless Braxton Hicks contractions, but they’re nothing to worry about.

-Contrary to popular opinion, not all mums-to-be have a penchant for pickles, or other random foods.
-If, however, you do - that’s normal too (we won’t judge).
+Contrary to popular opinion, not all mums-to-be crave pickles, or other random foods.
 Cravings can be triggered by hormonal changes in your body affecting taste and smell.
-Also sharp dips and peaks in your blood sugar levels can leave you hankering after sugary, comfort foods (hence the cake/ice cream/chocolate addiction).
-If you ever crave dirt, clay or laundry detergent, get in touch with your midwife.
-As crazy as it sounds, this is known as Pica - and can be a sign of severe anaemia.
+Also sharp dips and peaks in your blood sugar levels can give you cravings for sugary, comfort foods (cake/ice cream/chocolate).
+If you ever crave inedible things, such as dirt, clay or laundry detergent, get in touch with your midwife.
+This is known as Pica - and can be a sign of severe anaemia.

-Sushi lovers rejoice: it’s fine to eat throughout your pregnancy, as long as it’s from a source you trust, and any raw fish has been previously frozen.
-Freezing the sushi kills the parasites - anisakis worms (sounds tasty), which can make you poorly.
+If you enjoyed sushi before pregnancy, you can continue to eat it.
+Make sure it's long as it’s from a source you trust, and any raw fish has been previously frozen.
+Freezing the sushi kills the parasites - anisakis worms - that can make you poorly.
 Supermarket sushi is made in a factory and should have been frozen beforehand, while safety regulations require shops and restaurants to freeze any raw fish they use.
 Sushi made with cooked shellfish, such as cooked crab, prawns, scallops or eel should be safe to eat too.
 Steer clear of marlin, swordfish and shark.

 Your furry friend is nothing to fear in pregnancy.
 Recent studies show contact with cats doesn’t increase the risk of getting toxoplasmosis (an infection that can affect unborn babies).
 However, you do need to take care with cat litter - as this is where the parasite that causes it can live (in cat poo, to be exact).
 Avoid cleaning the litter tray yourself.
 If needs must, wear gloves, wash your hands thoroughly afterwards and clean the tray daily (the parasite become infectious after one to five days).
 Take care in the garden too because your cat is likely to be using this as a secondary litter tray.

-Before you start weeping into your mocha latte - relax.
-You don’t need to rule out caffeine completely but the NHS recommends limiting yourself to no more than 200mg a day.
+You don’t need to rule out caffeine completely but NICE guidelines recommend that you limit yourself to no more than 200mg a day.
 Be careful though, this can be as little as a filter coffee and a bar of chocolate.
+More than 60% of women who checked their intake on our caffeine calculator were over the limit.

 - NHS Choices 'Is it safe to use hairdye when I'm pregnant or breastfeeding?' http://www.nhs.uk/chq/Pages/949.aspx?CategoryID=54 (accessed 13 February 2015)